mmmorris1975/aws-runas/README.md

     export AWS_SESSION_TOKEN='zzzzz'

 Or simply `eval $(aws-runas admin-profile)` to add these env vars in the current session.
-With the addition of caching credentials for the lifetime of the session token, and the ability to automatically refresh the credentials, eval-ing the output of this utility is no longer necessary for most cases, but will be left as a feature of this tool for the foreseeable future.
+With the addition of caching session token credentials, and the ability to automatically refresh the credentials, eval-ing this output for assumed role credentials is no longer necessary for most cases, but will be left as a feature of this tool for the foreseeable future.

-### Running command using a profile
+### Running command using an assumed role with a profile

 Running the program specifying a profile name and command will execute the command using the profile credentials, automatically performing any configured assumeRole operation, or MFA token